sparsity-group/sparsity-group.github.io/_people/rahul.md

 #### Invited Talks in University Seminars and Colloquia

+(click on the titles to see where each talk was presented)

 {% details Function-Space Models for Deep Learning %}
 - **(February 2025)** PSU + Purdue + UMD, Joint Seminar on Mathematical Data Science
 - **(February 2025)** Caltech, EE Seminar